-Poetry and Politics 101: Romantic Poetry
+Poetry and Politics Series: Romantic Poetry

 Foreword

 This series encounters poetry from the last two centuries to consider a fundamental question: what role does poetry play in political society?
-Poetry’s societal duty is a study that has often been neglected in favor of poetry’s relationship to language and emotion.
-Poetry and Politics 101 seeks to revitalize poetry in order to engage with its capacity to act as an agent of social and political change.
+Poetry’s societal duty is a study that has often been neglected in favour of poetry’s relationship to language and emotion.
+Poetry and Politics Series seeks to revitalise poetry in order to engage with its capacity to act as an agent of social and political change.
 Can poetry affect change?
 Can it influence people’s opinions?
 Can it offer a form of guidance in uncertain political times?
 It will also consider how poetry’s role has changed over time.
 Once possessing the title of the most widely read form of literature, circulated in newspapers and periodicals, and existing as a dominant feature of cultural response and reaction, poetry’s role in society started to dwindle as new forms of media began to dominate in the late 20th century.
 This series will work chronologically through significant time periods to consider the evolution of poetry’s role in politics and society over time.

-Poetry and Politics 101: Romantic Poetry
+Poetry and Politics Series: Romantic Poetry

 The Romantics are often remembered for their poetry that engages with the reverence of nature, the purity of childhood, the sublime, and the celebration of the individual.
 Far less popular attention has been endowed to the significance of the political to their poetry and to the ways in which the Romantics employed representations of nature, childhood bliss, and freedom in order to explore and propagate their political biases.
 The idealism, and indeed the disappointment of the French Revolution, was a particular preoccupation of the Romantics, who saw the revolution, in its most idealized form, as the epitome of freedom and rebellion against tyranny.
 Many Romantics, such as Shelley and Wordsworth, employed visions of serene nature as allusions to the political, to promises of revolution and the rebirth sparked by the promise of the revolution in France.
 The Romantics were, in simple terms, both obsessed with and plagued by the politics of the age, endowing poetry with an unprecedented power to engage with and speak for the political.
 Even where the Romantics tried to ignore politics, their poetry was inevitably defined by it.
 As Carl Woodring (2013) expresses, the Romantics were defined by the climate of their age, an era of “revolution, reaction, and reform” (Woodring, 2013, p.
 1).
 Even when a poet attempted to ignore the political, their poetry was still defined by it, for “not to choose is choosing, and withdrawal was reaction” (Woodring, 2013, p.
 1).